instantOS/instantos.github.io/docs/installguide.md

 as it turns on.
 If the "boot medium" option is available you should get a menu that lists all storage devices that are plugged in.
 The installation medium is usually called USB flash drive or something similar.
-Choose that, usually using the arrow keys, newer computers might support a mouse here, and confirm using the enter key.
+Choose that, usually using the arrow keys, newer computers might support a mouse here, and confirm using the Enter key.
-If you don't have the boot device menu and instead have to use the bios, try looking for "boot order" and put the live medium as the first item in this list.
+If you don't have the boot device menu and instead have to use the BIOS, try looking for "boot order" and put the live medium as the first item in this list.
 This process can differ depending on the manufacturer.

 ### 5. Installation

-After booting the ISO, confirm the first option in the instantOS splash screen using the enter key to enter the live session.
+After booting the ISO, confirm the first option in the instantOS splash screen using the Enter key to enter the live session.
 Inside the live session you should have a welcome app with an install entry.
 Click on that or the applet in the top right to start the installation.
-This requires a constant internet access, ethernet is recommended.
-The installer asks a few questions and should be fairly self explanatory.
+This requires constant internet access; Ethernet is recommended.
+The installer asks a few questions and should be fairly self-explanatory.
 You can select things using either the arrow keys, by searching for items or using the mouse.
-Confirm options by using the enter key or left clicking.
+Confirm options by using the Enter key or left clicking.
 After you input all the information the installation process will begin and the computer will automatically reboot.
 In case it boots into the live session again, choose "boot existing OS" and you should be ready to use instantOS.
 If you have any questions or need help with